Home » Business Email Etiquette Blog » What Does Your Email Address Say About You?

 Branding goes far beyond just making sure that you have a cool logo.
 Everything you do and every decision you make will reflect on your brand.
 This is why it is so important to have a consistent branding presentation from your website to your social accounts.

-And what are many times underestimated?
+And what are the most important things that are many times underestimated?
 First, have a domain name email address that matches your website domain.
 Many who have a website with a domain don’t use that domain for email.
 Instead, contacts and customers see a gmail.com, yahoo.com, or hotmail.com email address.
 Boo!

-Your email address will be the first impression anyone will have about you because it is the first thing they see in their inbox.
-So when communicating on business-related or professional activities, you want to make the best impression possible.
-Including the fact that you are tech-savvy!
+Your email address will be the first impression anyone has about you because it is the first thing they see in their inbox.
+So, when communicating about business-related or professional activities, you want to make the best impression possible—including the fact that you are tech-savvy.

-You need to use your domain name email address for business communications or those related to your professional life.
+You must always use your domain name email address for business communications or those related to your professional life.
 That’s called branding and how true professionals do business.

 Examples: jo**@jo**********.com or ja**@ja***************.com